ChrstphrHll/npc_gen/students/Gina Grandius.md

 year: 3
 guild: Alderden
 partyID: 24
+tags:
+- Tiefling
+- Monk
+- Exploration
+- 3rd
+- Alderden
 ---
 # Gina Grandius
 ---
 ### Description
 - 3rd year Tiefling Monk in Alderden
-- straight platinum hair that's loose around the shoulders, Purple eyes, and Yellow skin
+- straight platinum hair that's loose around the shoulders, Violet Red eyes, and Yellow skin
 - Is Absentminded and Libidinous, and has Endurance as their ideal

 ### Organizations